 Denmark is famous for being the home of Lego, arguably the most iconic toy of the last century.
 Lego’s story begins with a carpenter from Billund, Denmark, called Ole Kirk Christiansen.

 At that time, Ole was manufacturing wooden toys for children, and the name Lego comes from combining the words “play well” in Danish – “Lek Godt”.
-Over the years, the toys were adapted until it became the quintessential plastic bricks we know and love today.
+Over the years, the toy was adapted until it became the quintessential plastic bricks we know and love today.

 Lego is now owned by Ole’s great-grandson, Kjeld Kirk Christiansen.
 Lego has spread all over the world, but the original Legoland can be found in Billund, the founder’s hometown.
-Investing in Lego has even surpassed the value of gold several times over the last 100 years, and Forbes named Lego the World’s Most Powerful Brand in 2015.
+Get an entry ticket with access to all rides here.

 Denmark is famous for being a country where you are never more than 50 kilometers (31 miles) from the sea.
 It’s no mistake that the Vikings were excellent rowers.
 A love of the sea binds Danes together, young and old.